ursiform/sleuth/README.md

 **A**: That's not a question.
 But have you checked to make sure your firewall allows `UDP` traffic on port `5670`?

+**Q**: It still doesn't work.

+**A**: That's still not a question.
+But have you set the `Interface` field of your `sleuth.Config` object?
+The services you want to connect need to be on the same network and if you leave that field blank, the underlying `Gyre` network may not reside where you think it does.
+If you run `ifconfig` you'll get a list of available interfaces on your system.

 **Q**: Why is it called `sleuth`?

 **A**: Because "sleuth" is the collective noun for a group of bears: the original reason for writing this library was to connect a group of [bear](https://github.com/ursiform/bear)/[forest](https://github.com/ursiform/forest) services.
 Also because a sleuth searches for things and discovers them.
 Hence the logo: